uio-bmi/compairr/README.md

 present in this file.
 If the optional `repertoire_id` column is present, all those identifiers must be identical.
 The second file must contain the repertoires to match.
-The `repertoire_id` column must be present in the second file.
+The `repertoire_id` column must be present in the second file, otherwise the ID will be set to 2 for all sequences.

 CompAIRR will identify in which repertoires each sequence is present and will output the results either as a matrix or as a three-column